Temiwunmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. dont just count
 12. Whats new - display 10 files
 13. print a Unique character
 14. it must be in that file - displaying lines
+15. counting words